input-output-hk/marlowe-doc/docs/development/runtime-protocol-reference.md

 There is an `init` state, then there is one protocol state per sub-protocol.
 These states transition in a fairly straightforward manner.

-The protocol starts in the `init` state, and then via one of the message types, it will transition into either the `MarloweSync`, the `MarloweHeaderSync`, the `MarloweQuery` or the `TxJob` state.
+The protocol starts in the `Init` state, and then via one of the message types, it will transition into either the `MarloweSync`, the `MarloweHeaderSync`, the `MarloweQuery` or the `TxJob` state.

 Once in that protocol state, the protocol stays there for the rest of the session, communicating in that protocol.

-### Descriptions of the Marlowe protocol states
+### Descriptions of the Marlowe Runtime protocol states

 | Protocol state | Agency | Parameter | Description |
 | --- | --- | --- | --- |